 Sterman’s work spurred a flurry of excitement in the field and various researchers successfully increased and decreased various other frequencies using similar reinforcement methods to ameliorate symptoms or produce experiential states.
 Today, neurofeedback is amoung the first line of treatments for epilepsy and ADHD.
 F.H.
 Duffy, Professor and Pediatric neurologist at the Harvard University Medical School writing of neurofeedback in the Journal of Clinical Electroencephalography (2007) stated: ”In my opinion, if any medication had demonstrated such a wide spectrum of efficiency it would be universally accepted and widely used.”

 While many have found relief in psychoactive medication, studies show they produce little more effect than placebo.
 For many, these medications have no effect on their symptoms or the side effects are worse than any positive effect they furnish.
 Because neurofeedback does not require absorption of foreign materials, there are no “side” effects.
 Any feeling or cognitive state that may result is directly related to the modification of the brain waves targeted.
 Therefore, if the resultant state is undesirable, reversing the effect is often as simple as inverting the protocol.
 What was trained up can be trained down.

-In addition to the conditions mentioned above, neurofeedback is currently sought for relief from psychological discomfort associated with post-traumatic stress, attachment disorder, addictions, improved relationships, athletic performance, stress reduction, improved sleep, and academic achievement.
+In addition to the conditions mentioned above, neurofeedback is currently sought for relief from psychological discomfort associated with post-traumatic stress, attachment disorder, improved relationships, athletic performance, stress reduction, improved sleep, and academic achievement.